iterative/terraform-provider-iterative/README.md

 <summary>Azure instance equivalences</summary>
 <p>

-The instance type in Azure is calculated joining the `instance_type` and `instance_gpu`
+The instance type in Azure is calculated by joining the `instance_type` and `instance_gpu`

 | type | gpu   | azure             |